-Make Iced Tea With Fresh Herbs
+How to Make Iced Tea with Fresh Herbs

 This post may contain affiliate links.
 If you purchase through links on my site, I may earn a commission at no cost to you.
 For more information, please see my disclosure policy.

 You can make iced tea even better by adding fresh herbs.
-When it’s hot, and you yearn for a cold beverage, fresh herbs can add that little something that makes it extra special.
+When it’s hot and you yearn for a cold beverage, fresh herbs can add that little something that makes it extra special.

 Classic Fresh Herb Infusion (Serves 4)